-The Upper Jurassic Morrison formation is of special interest economically because of the uraniumand vanadium-bearing deposits it contains.
-The formation comprises two members in this area; the lower is the Salt Wash sandstone member, and the upper is the Brushy Basin shale member.
-In the Davis Mesa quadrangle the Morrison formation ranges in thickness from 650 to 720 feet.
-The Salt Wash sandstone member and the Brushy Basin shale member in general are of approximately equal thickness.
-In some areas, however, their thicknesses vary independently whereas in other areas a thinning in one member is accompanied by a thickening in the other.
+The Morrison formation, of Late Jurassic age, is of special interest economically because of the uranium- and vanadium-bearing deposits it contains.
+The formation comprises two members in this area; the lower is the Salt Wash sandstone member and the upper is the Brushy Basin shale member.
+In the Naturita NW quadrangle the Morrison formation ranges in thickness from 600 to 800 feet.
+Commonly the Salt Wash sandstone member is somewhat thinner in the Naturita NW quadrangle than the Brushy Basin shale member.
+In some areas the thicknesses of the two members vary independently, whereas in other areas a thinning in one member is accompanied by a thickening in the other.